r2ik3r/slack-tabulate-bot/README.md

-Here’s a clean, Confluence‑friendly README for “Tabulate” with the polished UI/UX of the older style, aligned to the current code and behavior.
-No external citations included.

 # Tabulate Slack Bot

 A Slack app that detects pasted tabular text (CSV/TSV/semicolon/pipe/multi‑space), cleans it, and posts a scrollable CSV snippet in the same conversation (channel, DM, thread).
 No manual formatting required.